 Repeat the same procedure until both sides are perfectly aligned and without any play.
-Once at this stage, check the belt tension, both on the upper and on the lower belt, by attaching the belt meter to either belt: the pointer has to be in the same position for both.
+Once at this stage, check the belt tension once again using the belt tuner app.
+Both belts need to be at the same tension, and at the same time, the X-axis has to be aligned.

 In case there is a difference on the test, slightly tighten the screw on the side: